devolo/cockpit_open_frontend/README.md

 ## Building on Linux
 The following explains how to build and run the Flutter cockpit on Linux, not requiring any particular IDE (you may use any editor even if it doesn't come with explicit Flutter support).

-Note that the regular devolo Cockpit needs to be installed first (see https://www.devolo.de/support/downloads/download/devolo-cockpit).
+Note that the regular devolo Cockpit needs to be installed first (see above).

 ### Install Flutter
 Refer to https://flutter.dev/docs/get-started/install and https://flutter.dev/desktop for details.
 Installing Android support and Android Studio is optional (because this is a desktop application) so don't worry if `flutter doctor` reports a missing Android toolchain.